 Labor force participation—Aggregate, by gender and by age

-Figure 2 shows the aggregate labor force participation rate over the period 2000–2016, together with breakdowns by gender and age.
-The aggregate rate showed little change, with almost identical levels of 65.8 in 2000 and 65.7 in 2016.
-Underlying this apparent stability, however, were noteworthy developments.
-At the aggregate level, participation rose from 2000 to 2008 (a period of buoyant economic conditions) and declined from 2008 to 2016 (after the financial crisis and the end of the resource boom).
-These changes are thus consistent with the view that recent movements in participation are driven primarily by aggregate economic conditions.
+The aggregate labor force participation rate over the period 2000–2021 is shown in Figure 2, together with breakdowns by gender and age.
+Prior to the onset of Covid-19, the aggregate rate showed little change, with almost identical levels of 65.8% in 2000 and 65.6% in 2019, followed by a decline and recovery during 2020–2021.
+Underlying the apparent stability, however, were noteworthy developments.
+At the aggregate level, participation rose gradually from 2000 to 2003 (a period of buoyant economic conditions), remained stable until the financial crisis, and declined from 2008 to 2019 (after the financial crisis and the end of the resource boom).
+These changes are broadly consistent with the view that recent movements in participation are driven primarily by aggregate economic conditions.
 However, further examination indicates that trends in participation among different age groups also play important roles.

 Participation among prime-age men (aged 25–54 years) has been remarkably stable since 2000.
-The rate dipped slightly during the 2008–2009 recession, but by 2016 returned to its 2000 level of 91%.
-For women aged 25–54, labor force participation increased by almost four percentage points, with most of this increase occurring from 2000 to 2008 when economic conditions were more favorable.
-The rise in female participation is, of course, a continuation of earlier trends.
+The rate dipped slightly during the 2008–2009 recession, but by 2021 slightly exceeded its 2000 level.
+For women aged 25–54, labor force participation increased by more than 5 percentage points between 2000 and 2021, with the upward trend occasionally interrupted before resuming its climb.
+The rise in female participation is a continuation of earlier trends.
 Since 2000 it was further encouraged by enhancements of “family-friendly” policies such as greater availability of subsidized daycare.

-Combining women and men aged 25–54 (not shown in the figure) yields an increase of 1.7 percentage points in labor force participation since 2000.
-The combination of stability in aggregate participation and moderate gains in participation of prime-age workers contrasts sharply with the US, where a substantial decline in participation occurred, a development that has received considerable attention.
+Combining women and men aged 25–54 (not shown in the figure) yields an increase of more than 1.5 percentage points in labor force participation since 2000.
+The combination of stability in aggregate participation and moderate gains in participation of prime-age workers contrasts sharply with the US, where substantial declines in participation occurred.

-Figure 2 also shows participation trends for young adults (those between 15 and 24 years of age) and older workers (55+).
-Among young workers, the levels and changes in participation are very similar for men and women, so the combined series is shown in Figure 2.
+Figure 2 also shows participation trends for young adults (those between 15 and 24 years of age) and older workers (55 and older).
+Among young workers, the levels and changes in participation are very similar for men and women, so the combined series is shown.
 However, there are clear gender differences in the older age group, so separate series are shown.

-Participation of 15–24 year olds rose by almost three percentage points during the period of strong economic growth in 2000–2008, but fell substantially during the 2008–2009 recession before leveling off, resulting in a very small overall decline from 64.4% in 2000 to 63.7% in 2016.
-The rise during the 2000–2008 period is consistent with evidence from previous resource booms that young adults (especially young men) become more likely to choose work over school when they can earn unusually high salaries.
+Participation of 15–24 year olds rose by almost 3 percentage points during the period of strong economic growth in 2000–2008, but fell substantially during the 2008–2009 recession before leveling off, resulting in little overall change between 2000 and 2019.
+The sharp rise during the 2000–2008 period is consistent with evidence from previous resource booms that young adults (especially young men) become more likely to choose work over school when they can earn unusually high salaries.

-Labor force participation rates of those aged 55 or over are much lower than for other groups (see Figure 2).
+Labor force participation rates of those aged 55 or over are much lower than for other groups (see right-hand scale in Figure 2).
 After declining for many years, participation rates for older men bottomed out in the 1990s and have been rising since.
-The increase from 2000 to 2016 of more than ten percentage points is thus a continuation of this recent trend.
-The increase for women in this age group is even more substantial—from 19.0% in 2000 to 32.4% in 2016.
+The increase from 2000 to 2021 of more than 10 percentage points is a continuation of this recent trend.
+The increase for women in this age group is even more substantial—from 19% in 2000 to almost 32% in 2021.
 The front end of the baby-boom generation is driving these large increases in participation, which appear to be attributable to several factors.
 Key contributors include greater longevity together with declining pension coverage (especially in the private sector) and a shift away from defined benefit pension plans toward defined contribution plans.
-Policy changes have also played a role; for example, the previous single retirement age of 65 (with some options for earlier retirement with a reduced pension) in the Canada Pension Plan was replaced by a “retirement window” from age 60 to 70 and a sliding payment schedule.
+Policy changes have also played a role; for example, the previous single retirement age of 65 (with some options for earlier retirement with a reduced pension) in the Canada Pension Plan was replaced by a “retirement window” from age 60 to 70 and a sliding payment schedule that results in a higher monthly pension for those retiring later.
 Similarly, mandatory retirement is now banned throughout the country.
-The rise in female participation among older women is partly driven by women returning to the labor force after child rearing, and wanting to remain actively employed for longer thereafter.
+The rise in female participation among older women is also driven by women returning to the labor force after child rearing, and wanting to remain actively employed for longer thereafter.
 Canadian evidence indicates that this also results in married men remaining employed longer because of a desire for spouses to retire at similar points in time .

 The demographics of unemployment—Age and gender

 Youth unemployment rates in Canada are typically two to three times those of adults, principally due to substantially more turnover and “churning” in the youth labor market.
-Offsetting the greater incidence of unemployment is its shorter duration among youth—generally one-half to two-thirds that of adults—and substantially lower long-term unemployment—about one-half that of adults.
+Offsetting the greater incidence of unemployment among youth is its shorter duration—generally one-half to two-thirds that of adults—and substantially lower long-term unemployment—about one-half that of adults.
+For these reasons higher youth than adult unemployment rates are typically not regarded as a serious policy concern.

-For unemployment rates of those aged 20 and older, prior to the 1980s, women had higher unemployment rates than men, principally due to much higher incidence of unemployment associated with more frequent labor force turnover.
+For unemployment rates of those aged 25 and older, prior to the 1980s women had higher unemployment rates than men, principally due to much higher incidence of unemployment associated with more frequent labor force turnover.
 However, with female labor force attachment continuing to rise, male unemployment rates have exceeded those of females since the 1990s.
-As seen in the figure, this pattern is also evident during the 2000–2016 period.
-The gap between male and female unemployment rates widened substantially in 2008–2010, although it remained above its pre-recession level as the economy recovered and increased again with the end of the resource boom in 2014.
+As seen in the figure, this pattern is also evident during the 2000–2021 period.
+The gap between male and female unemployment rates widened substantially during the financial crisis, reaching 2 percentage points in 2009, and increased again with the end of the resource boom (which had favoured male employment) in 2014.
+The reverse occurred during the Covid-19 downturn which adversely affected women more than men, resulting in almost equal male and female unemployment rates in 2020–2021.

-Weekly earnings reflect both the employee’s hourly wage and hours worked per week.
-In most cases the focus is on full-time workers, those who work at least 30 hours per week at their main job and who exhibit the strongest attachment to the labor force.
-However, in some cases the data refer to all workers, either because of data availability or in order to provide additional information.
+Most families earn their income from work, so changes in real wages (wages relative to the cost of living) are a key influence on the evolution of living standards over time.
+Weekly wages (or earnings) reflect both the employee's hourly wage and hours worked per week.
+Here the focus is on full-time workers, those who work at least 30 hours per week at their main job and who exhibit the strongest attachment to the labor force.
+However, very similar behavior is exhibited using data for all workers, that is, including those who work part-time or in temporary or casual employment.
 The Labour Force Survey (LFS) data are representative of the adult population aged 15 and over.

 Figure 4 reports two commonly used measures of change in real wages for representative workers: mean (or average) real wages and median real wages.
-Wages in nominal dollars are deflated by the Consumer Price Index (all items) to obtain real wages (in constant 2015 Canadian dollars).
+Wages in nominal dollars are deflated by the Consumer Price Index (all items) to obtain real wages (in constant 2021 Canadian dollars).
+To start, the focus is on real wage changes over the 2000–2019 period because the Covid-19 years (2020–2021) are affected by a substantial compositional change in the workforce, as discussed below.

 Wage and income inequality